scikit-activeml/scikit-activeml/docs/target_semantics.rst

    ...
    ValueError:

-Ambiguous two-dimensional classification
+Ambiguous Two-dimensional Classification
 ========================================

 For single-annotator classification, a two-dimensional ``y`` is ambiguous when ``target_type="auto"`` and ``classes=None``.
-Its columns could represent binary label outputs or distinct outputs of a future multi-output classification task.
+Its columns could represent binary label outputs or distinct outputs of a multi-output classification task.
 Binary-looking values do not resolve this ambiguity.

 Specify ``target_type``, provide a flat or nested class vocabulary, or pass a